 The past few months have brought some exciting news from two of the main autosomal DNA (atDNA) companies: AncestryDNA exceeded 3 million testers in January 2017, and 23andMe broke 2 million in April.
+(Note: I earn a small commission if you purchase through the links in this post.
+The cost is the same for you.
+Click here for more information.)
 The larger the database, the more likely we are to find DNA relatives with information that might enhance our family trees, so this information is an important consideration in deciding where to spend our testing dollars.
 However, Family Tree DNA (FTDNA) does not publicize how large their atDNA database is, and the newest player in the market, MyHeritage, hasn’t released figures either.
 Another wrinkle is that not everyone at 23andMe participates in DNA Relatives, the matching tool there.
 Thus, there is a difference between the total size of a database and what I’ll call the effective size, that is, the number of people available for cousin matching.

 When the same person has tested at multiple companies, we can get a sense of the relative sizes of the databases by comparing how many matches they have at each site.
 If they have ten times as many matches at Company A as at Company B, it’s not unreasonable to assume that Company A’s database is roughly ten times larger.
 Of course, there are other considerations.
 For example, if the person lives in a country where Company A does not sell tests but Company B does, their results may not represent the true sizes of the databases.
 If we can get dozens or hundreds of people to all contribute data, though, our estimates should be pretty accurate.

 To that end, I collected self-reported information from genetic genealogists using an online survey form.
 The data were used to estimate the effective sizes of the databases at FTDNA, 23andMe, and MyHeritage relative to that at AncestryDNA.